emuise/code-structProdSem/scripts/manuscript/manuscript.md

 :::

 ## Data

-### National Terrestrial Ecosystem Monitoring System data products
+### Forest Structure

+The forest structural attributes (canopy height, canopy cover, structural complexity \[coefficient of variation of height returns\], basal area, aboveground biomass, and gross stem volume) were retrieved for 2015 from the 30-m spatial resolution dataset generated by Matasci et al. [@matasci2018; @matasci2018b].
+Their method extends structural attributes derived from a set of lidar acquisitions and field plots across Canada.
+These data were generated for the treed pixels of Canada using the BAP Landsat surface reflectance composite [@hermosilla2016] and auxiliary data (i.e., topography, geography) using a k-Nearest Neighbour imputation [@matasci2018; @matasci2018b].
+Accuracy metrics for imputed forest structural attributes range from an RMSE of 29.7% (structural complexity) to 82.3% (gross stem volume) and *R^2^* ranging from 0.125 (structural complexity) to 0.712 (gross stem volume) [@matasci2018; @matasci2018b].

+### Dynamic Habitat Indices

+The DHIs for the terrestrial area of BC were calculated following the procedures described in Razenkova et al
+@razenkovaMediumresolutionDynamicHabitatInPress.
+Although DHIs are typically derived from high-temporal, coarse spatial resolution imagery such as MODIS, we used Landsat surface reflectance data due to its finer spatial resolution, which corresponds to the 30 m ALS derived forest structure data.
+To account for the lower temporal resolution of Landsat, we generated a synthetic year of monthly data from a ten-year timespan of Landsat imagery.
+Google Earth Engine (GEE) [@gorelick2017] was used to obtain all valid Landsat pixels for the study area over a ten-year period centered on 2015.
+Selected pixels were filtered for shadows, clouds, and cloud shadows using the QA band derived from the fmask algorithm [@zhu2012], available on GEE.
+The NDVI was then calculated for each pixel in each image and summarized into a synthetic year of monthly data by calculating the median of each month's NDVI values, disregarding the year of the image.
+The calculations for the Cumulative DHI, Minimum DHI, and Variation DHI can be found in Table 2, alongside a summary of the main datasets analyzed in this study.

+### Ancillary Data

 #### Surface-reflectance image composites

 The forest structure, forest disturbance, and land cover layers are based on a 30-m best-available-pixel (BAP) composite generated by Hermosilla et al. @hermosilla2016 using the Composite2Change approach.
-The composites were developed for each year from 1984-2019 by selecting the best available imagery from the available growing season Landsat observations, removing pixels with clouds, cloud shadows, and haze.
-The methodology uses the scoring method from White et al. @white2014 to select the best pixel for a given year from Landsat-5 Thematic Mapper, Landsat-7 Enhanced Thematic Mapper Plus, and Landsat-8 Operational Land Imager imagery.
+The composites were developed for each year from 1984 to 2019 by selecting the best available imagery from the available growing season Landsat observations, removing pixels with clouds, cloud shadows, and haze.
+The methodology uses the scoring method from White et al.
+@white2014 to select the best pixel for a given year from Landsat-5 Thematic Mapper, Landsat-7 Enhanced Thematic Mapper Plus, and Landsat-8 Operational Land Imager imagery.
 A spectral trend analysis was conducted over these initial BAP composites using the Normalized Burn Ratio (a vegetation index) on each pixel, to remove unscreened noise, detect changes, and temporally interpolate data gaps.
 This resulted in a gap-free surface-reflectance composite across Canada [@hermosilla2015].
-We use data from 2015 for all National Terrestrial Ecosystem Monitoring System products, except forest disturbances, which comprise the period 1985-2020.
+The forest structure and land cover datasets are based on BAP data from 2015, while the forest disturbance mask covers the period from 1985-2020.

 #### Forest Disturbances